 Lemongrass tea is made from the dried leaves or stalks of the lemongrass plant known by the botanical name Cymbopogom.
 The lemongrass plant grows in warmer temperatures and is native to South Asia.
 Today, the plant is frequently cultivated for use in tea and essential oils in Southeast Asia including Indonesia and the Philippines.

-Lemongrass tea features a slightly lemony taste without the bitter or tangy notes of classic lemons.
+Lemongrass tea features a slightly lemony taste without the astringent or tangy notes of classic lemons.
 It is mildly sweet and features a crisp, brisk finish.
 Lemongrass tea is light yellow when brewed and boasts hints of lemon in its aroma.

 Lemongrass tea has long been a staple of Indian and traditional Asian medicine.
 It is frequently prescribed as a digestive aid since it works as a natural diuretic.
 Lemongrass tea may help lessen the symptoms of gastric upset including nausea and stomach pain.
+Lemongrass also boast antifungal and antibacterial properties that may help prevent infection that can harm digestion thanks to the presence of polyphenols and antioxidants.

+Lemongrass tea benefits may also help you lose weight faster.
 Lemongrass tea may help you lose weight faster by boosting metabolism and replacing calorie-laden sugary drinks.
 Medical research on lemongrass tea is still ongoing and has had mixed results.
 However, by replacing sugary drinks such as soda and juice with lemongrass tea, you can cut back on calories and reach your weight loss goals faster.

 Lemongrass has also historically been used as a diuretic.
 Drinking lemongrass tea helps rid your body of excess wastes and can help speed up metabolism.
 Drinking the tea alone won't result in massive weight loss.
 Instead, add a detox lemongrass tea to a healthy diet and workout plan.